Documents to Start a Divorce

 Complaint for Divorce (Petition for Dissolution)

 A Summons notifies the responding spouse that a divorce action has been filed and that he or she has a deadline to file an answer to the complaint petition.
-Is a document served along with the complaint petition.

 What If I Can’t Afford the Filing Fee?

 If you choose to not have a lawyer represent you in your divorce, you are know as Pro Se filer.
 It is legal to represent yourself, but do not expect the Clerks at the Couthouse to give you legal advice or spend a lot of time explaining paperwork to you.
 Some clerks can be very uncooperative.
-At Affordable Divorce Documents, we understand the entire process and what needs to happen when.
+At Affordable Divorce Documents, we understand the entire process and what needs to happen and when.
 We take the hassle out of dealing with legal paperwork, even filing it for you, after its been completed.

 Documents Involving Property and Debts

 In order to divide property, assets and liabilities there needs to be complete financial disclosures.
-It is very important that that the information contained in them does not contradict the information about property and debts contained in the other documents, namely the settlement agreement and possibly the decree judgment.
+It is very important that the information contained in them does not contradict the information about property and debts contained in the other documents, namely the settlement agreement and possibly the decree judgment.

 The settlement agreement details the terms of the property and the division between the parties.
 Even if there is no property or debt to be divided, the settlement agreement includes important provisions about the divorce.